zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   From the <https://web.powerapps.com> website, create a new SQL connection, entering the server name, database name, username, and password for the ContosoInsurance database hosted in Azure
+-   From the <https://web.powerapps.com> website, create a new SQL connection and enter the server name, database name, username, and password for the ContosoInsurance database hosted in Azure

 #### Exit criteria